quicwg/base-drafts/draft-ietf-quic-transport.md

 Valid packets sent to clients always include a Destination Connection ID that matches the value the client selects.
 Clients that choose to receive zero-length connection IDs can use the address/port tuple to identify a connection.
-Packets that don't match an existing connection can be discarded.
+Packets that don't match an existing connection MAY be discarded.

 Due to packet reordering or loss, clients might receive packets for a connection that are encrypted with a key it has not yet computed.
 Clients MAY drop these